My chosen model for day 5 of World Origami Days 2015 is Hideo Komatsu’s Origami Squirrel.

 Folding Hideo Komatsu’s Origami Squirrel

 This model is of intermediate difficulty.
 It takes about half an hour to 40 minutes to fold.
 Apparently it is possible to fold this from standard 15cm x 15cm kami, but I never have and I wouldn’t like to try it!
 I recommend something slightly larger – a square that is at least 20cm (7.8in) per side.
 Kami would do, but the final result would be quite disappointing as the paper would appear flat and lifeless.
 I have folded this out of tracing paper, and lokta that has been backed with tissue paper to give the squirrel a black nose, and also kraft brown wrapping paper – also backed with tissue paper.
 I’m not sure of the name of the paper used for the model in this picture.
-It was given to me by Dennis Walker who taught me to fold this model several years ago at a British Origami Society Convention.
+It was given to me by Dennis Walker who shared the origami squirrel instructions several years ago at a British Origami Society Convention.
 I understand that this paper is no longer available, which is a shame as it remains the best result I have got from folding this design.

 You can find the origami squirrel diagram in the book Works of Hideo Komatsu, which is published by Origami House.
 This book is available from Origami Shop.
 They also produce a factsheet with paper recommendations for each model in the book.